 Written declaration.
-The custodial parent should use Form 8332, Release of Claim to Exemption for Child of Divorced or Separated Parents, or a similar statement, to make the written declaration to release the exemption to the noncustodial parent.
+The custodial parent should use Form 8332 or a similar statement, to make the written declaration to release the exemption to the noncustodial parent.
 The noncustodial parent must attach the form or statement to his or her tax return.

 The exemption can be released for a single year, for a number of specified years (for example, alternate years), or for all future years, as specified in the declaration.
-If the exemption is released for more than one year, the original release must be attached to the return of the noncustodial parent for the first year, and a copy of the release must be attached to the return for each succeeding taxable year for which the noncustodial parent claims the exemption.
+If the exemption is released for more than one year, the original release must be attached to the return of the noncustodial parent for the first year, and a copy must be attached for each later.